 Discover Burma (Myanmar)

-Our 2 week classic Burma tour takes in the spectacular architecture of bustling Rangoon; the sights of Mandalay, temples of Bagan, stunning Lake Inle and much, much more...
+Our 2-week classic Burma tour takes in the spectacular architecture of bustling Rangoon; glittering temples of Mandalay, World Heritage Bagan, serene Lake Inle and much, much more...

 "Quite unlike any land you know about..."
 (Kipling)

-On our 2 week Burma tour we’ll explore this amazing country by; local train, stagecoach, horse and cart, Irrawaddy boat, bicycle as well as by bus and on foot, with the emphasis, as usual, on combining both famous sites and lesser known ones to allow you to discover the real local culture, ancient history, bustling markets and stunning landscapes.
+On our Burma (Myanmar) tour we’ll explore this amazing country by local train, stagecoach, horse and cart and Irrawaddy boat as well as by bus and on foot, with the emphasis, as usual, on combining both famous sites and lesser-known ones to allow you to discover the real local culture, history, authentic food, bustling markets and stunning landscapes.

 Here's an idea of what you can expect to do and see day-to-day.